platformista/daalder-platformsh/README.md

       --form 'scope="*"'
 ```

-being careful of replacing the URL with the one from the environment you would like to test.
+being careful of replacing the URL using one of the routes from the environment you would like to test.

 A successful request will result in a response such as the following: